diogoos/fuzzywuzzy/README.md

 ### Direct usage of TokenFunctions
 Find ratios by sorting tokens or creating sets based on them.
-Internally used for weighted ratios, can also be used publically for other reasons.
+Used internally for weighted ratios.
 ```swift
 // Sorted ratio
 let regularRatio = "fuzzy wuzzy was a bear".ratio(to: "wuzzy fuzzy was a bear") // returns 91